RedHatGov/ocp/README.md

 Welcome to the OpenShift disconnected installation guide!
 This guide will take you from zero to successfully running OpenShift in disconnected environments using a two-host architecture with oc-mirror v2.

 ---
+### **📝  CRITICAL ASSUMPTIONS:

+This guide assumes that the customer will use a single imageset-config.yaml file for ALL oc-mirror tasks/runs.
+This includes doing the initial base openshift image set pull as well as subsequent image pulls for a single (or multiple) operators or openshift upgrades.

+Retention of the .cache directory is CRITICAL to these subsequent pulls.
+Keeping the .cache and using the same imageset-config.yaml will ensure that content is not pulled again and again from the internet.

+Retention of the working-dir is CRITICAL to all operations.
+It contains all state infomation of all oc-mirror --v2 operations.
+This state information will REDUCE the size of .tar files and allow for the ability to re-tar content based on historical dates of collection.

+- For example, initial Openshift pull is 20GB, additional image pull of 10 Operators would be ~5GB and will NOT contain the initial openshift pull.
+Keeping the working-dir directory will ensure this "history" of previous image pulls will be consecutive on subsequent runs and you will not have to transfer the same images multiple times.

 ## 📋 Requirements and Assumptions

 ### **🔑 Key Assumptions**